Audition Songs by Musical

-If you’re looking for audition songs for All Shook Up, it’s best to choose a pop/rock song from either musical theatre or non-theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for All Shook Up, it’s fitting to choose a pop/rock song from musical theatre or non-musical theatre repertoire that aligns with the show’s tone and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because All Shook Up is set in the 1950s, the audition songs below also reflect the style and spirit of that era.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.